Tankers Collide In The Suez Canal, Sending One Aground

 The Lesmes was successfully refloated six hours later at 3:30 a.m. local time.
 Tugboats from the canal authorities towed both boats out of the waterway.
 BW Group, the Lesmes’ operator, has stated that the ship is structurally sound and its operational capabilities weren’t affected by the collision.
 The Burri had a steering failure and will remain in the Suez anchorage until it’s repaired.

-The incident took place at the same portion of the Suez Canal ran aground.
+The incident took place at the same portion of the Suez Canal where the Ever Given ran aground.
 The canal was closed to traffic during the rescue efforts.
 Reopening the waterway quickly is always the number one priority for Egypt’s government and the world’s economy.
 The waterway handles over ten percent of the world’s maritime traffic and generates $8 billion in toll revenue.